yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/nodejs/ysql-sequelize.md

 ---
+title: Use NodeJS to build a YugabyteDB application
-title: Build a NodeJS application
+headerTitle: Build a NodeJS application
 linkTitle: Build a NodeJS application
-description: Build a NodeJS application
+description: Use NodeJS and YSQL to build a simple YugabyteDB e-commerce application.
 menu:
   latest:
     parent: build-apps